Laniakea-elixir-it/Documentation/source/admin_documentation/authentication_and_entitlements/entitlements.rst

 - Da riportare il codice del modulo pam -

-EGI AAI (Check-in) usa lo standard eduPerson, ma segue le linee guida AARC-G002 sulla federazione per e-Infrastructure.
-Questo comporta due tipi di entitlements:

-a) i “res:”, (Resource Entitlements), contengono info su servizi di backend:
+EGI AAI (Check-in) use eduPerson standard, but follow AARC-G002 instructions on federation for e-Infrastructure, this lead to two different types of entitlement:

+a) **res (Resource Entitlements):** which contain infomation on backend serices, for example:

+.. code-block: code

    - urn:mace:egi.eu:res:ggus.eu

    - urn:mace:egi.eu:res:gocdb#aai.egi.eu

    - urn:mace:egi.eu:res:rcauth#aai.egi.eu

-Questi NON rappresentano gruppi.
-Sono "autorizzazioni a risorse" generate dal proxy EGI per servizi partner.

-b) scartati perché NON matchano :group:, poi ci sono i group
+These do **NOT** represent groups but are "authorization" to resources generated from EGI proxy.

+In our script and for our finality these are not interesting and are discarded.

+b) **group entitlement:** contain informations about the role and group of the user

 LS AAI
 ------

-LS AAI follow a different schema:
+LS AAI expresses group-based authorization using a specific eduPersonEntitlement structure, reported here:

 .. code-block:: text

-   urn:geant:lifescience-ri.eu:group:lifescience:<subgroup/subdomain>:<service>:(<role>)#aai.lifescience-ri.eu

-In the field group you find like a path where the group is the last (search if there is a subgroup) field

-elementi:

-- urn:geant: namespace generico per federazioni europee (GEANT)

-- lifescience-ri.eu: authority LSAAI

-- group: uguale a sopra
+   urn:geant:lifescience-ri.eu:group:lifescience:<subgroup/subdomain>:<service>#aai.lifescience-ri.eu

+The part after ``group:`` represents a path.
+The *actual group name* is the last element of the path, while the previous elements represent community, sub-groups, or organizational subdivisions.

+Main elements:

+- ``urn:geant:`` the GEANT namespace used for standardized federated entitlements

+- ``lifescience-ri.eu:`` The authority responsible for issuing LS AAI entitlements

-- lifescience: community
+- ``lifescience:`` the LS AAI community (top-level VO)

-- relying_services: è il nome che LS AAI utilizza per indicare un servizio che si appoggia all’LS AAI per autenticazione - autorizzazione.

-- ls_aai_ovpn_bastion: nome del gruppo vero e proprio

-- role: opzionale in teoria, non ancora trovato esempi che lo includano ma dovrebbe essere possibile trovarlo

-- #aai.lifescience-ri.eu: authorit
+- ``relying_services:`` the namespace LS AAI uses to categorize groups assigned to a particular relying Party (i.e., a service that relies on LS AAI for authenticatio and authorization)

+- ``ls_aai_ovpn_bastion:`` the actual group name, this is the value that determines whether the user has access to the requested service

+- ``#aai.lifescience-ri.eu:`` the entitlement qualifier (authority).

 IAM Recas
 ---------